frankteller-de/rsa-xml/README.md

 ## API

 ### RSAXML([key, [container]])
-Create a empty RSAXML Object or import a key with optional key and container parameter.
+Create an empty RSAXML Object or import a key with optional key and container parameter.

 ### importKey(key, [container])
 Import a private RSA XML key as plain text string, base64 encoded string or in PEM format.
 The optinal parameter `container` can handle different key decryptions.